-Did you know that inside your overflowing spice cabinet you can find the ingredients to create slime, electric play dough and a rainbow?
+Did you know that inside your overflowing spice cabinet you can find the ingredients to create slime, an ice volcano and a rainbow?

 These easy science activities put some ingenious twists on classic experiments like baking soda and vinegar volcanoes, color-changing flowers, and cornstarch goop, and give you even more ideas for you and your kids to tackle and explore together.
 Kids will get excited about the wonderful world around them as they experiment, make a mess, and get their hands dirty with science!

 A big chemical reaction?
 Check.
 A glorious, foamy mess?
 Check.
 Glitter?
 Of course.
 Asia Citro of Fun at Home With Kids gives you and your kids the know-how to make “elephant toothpaste,” which is similar to a baking soda volcano, but with a bigger impact and a result that they can even play with.
 You can find a number of elephant toothpaste walkthroughs out there, but none as helpful as Asia’s.
 Follow her detailed tips to get the best exothermic reaction for your elephant toothpaste buck.